mikey75/jmaps/README.md

 - Supports multiple layer maps with transparency/zoom offsets
 - Comes with example application and example map definitions.
 - Supports user overlays - you can plot anything on the map (waypoints, GPS tracks etc)
-- Supports caching (file or in-memory database) of map tiles with configurable timeout<br>
+- Supports caching (file-based, in-memory database or Redis) of map tiles with configurable timeout<br>

 For changes always look at ReleaseNotes.txt